LIONS FOUNDATION OF CANADA DOG GUIDES

 A: Yes.
 Your veterinarian will recommend a blood test and further testing if they think it’s necessary.

 A: May/June to October/November is Heartworm season.
 That’s 6 MONTHS of the year, possibly longer with climate change.
-All dogs in Canada should receive medication for heartworm prevention, at least from May through November.
+All dogs in Canada should receive medication for heartworm prevention, at least from June to November.

 Q: What are the High-risk areas in Canada?